September 13, 2021

 Welcome and agenda with Dr. Jessica Beck, Graduate School Assistant Dean

-Greeting from the Dean, Dr. Philip Mote, Vice Provost and Graduate School Dean
+Top ten things to know about grad school at OSU, Dr. Philip Mote, Vice Provost and Graduate School Dean

 Everything you wanted to know about graduate school and were afraid to ask